fietec/dynarray.h/README.md

   int main(void)
   {
-    Ints_t* ints = Ints_create(16); // create the dynamic array of type <Name>_t with a initial capacity of 16
-    for (size_t i=0; i<18; ++i){
+    Ints* ints = Ints_create(16); // create the dynamic array of type Ints with a initial capacity of 16 for (size_t i=0; i<18; ++i){
       Ints_push(ints, i); // push a value to the dynamic array }
-    Ints_print(ints, NULL); // print a representation of the dynamic array with placeholders for the values Ints_print(ints, &print_my_type); // print a reprensentation of the dynamic array with a custom function printing the value
+    /*either*/ Ints_print(ints, NULL); // print a representation of the dynamic array with placeholders for the values /*or*/     Ints_print(ints, &print_my_type); // print a reprensentation of the dynamic array with a custom function printing the value

-    Ints_free(ints, NULL); // free the memory allocated for the dynamic array and ignore the stored values Ints_free(ints, &free_my_type); // free the memory allocated for the dynamic array and use a custom function for freeing the memory of the stored values
+    /*either*/ Ints_free(ints, NULL); // free the memory allocated for the dynamic array and ignore the stored values /*or*/     Ints_free(ints, &free_my_type); // free the memory allocated for the dynamic array and use a custom function for freeing the memory of the stored values

     return 0; // heard that's a good idea..
   }